YajB/Owncloud_project/index.md

 This quick start is relevant for ownCloud Server v10.8 and :
 - Administrators who want to install and configure an ownCloud server, and enable server access for users. [install](https://github.com/YajB/Owncloud_project/blob/opencloud_task/owncloud.md#owncloud-installation-and-configuration-for-administrators)
-- Users: Connect to an ownCloud server via a desktop or mobile client. [connect](https://github.com/YajB/Owncloud_project/blob/opencloud_task/owncloud.md#hconnect-to-owncloud-server)
+- Users who want to connect to an ownCloud server via a desktop or mobile client. [connect](https://github.com/YajB/Owncloud_project/blob/opencloud_task/owncloud.md#hconnect-to-owncloud-server)

 # ownCloud installation and configuration for administrators